Superyacht Refit with In-House Yard Control

 Reporting Lines, Approvals and Decision Control

-On larger periods, that matters as much as physical production.
-When new findings appear, the pressure sits in who decides, how fast the answer comes back and what it does to the live schedule.
+On a big yard period that matters as much as the production.
+When a new finding lands, the cost sits in who decides, how fast the answer comes back, and what it does to the schedule.
+We keep that visible so decisions don't stall the yard.

 Typical Superyacht Refit Work Packages

-Mixed-scope projects: larger yard periods where several of these routes have to run under one sequence.
+Mixed scope: larger yard periods where several of these run at once, under one project management route.

 Frequently Asked Questions